On Feb. 2, President Obama submitted his budget for fiscal year 2016, including $3.1 billion in security assistance for Israel.

 Fulfilling a 10-Year Agreement

 In 2007, the United States and Israel signed a Memorandum of Understanding with Israel that pledged $30 billion in U.S. security assistance to Israel over a 10-year period, beginning in 2009.
-The passage of $3.1 billion for Israel in fiscal year 2015 fulfilled the seventh year of that pledge.
+The passage of $3.1 billion for Israel in fiscal year 2016 will fulfill the eighth year of that pledge.

 Ensuring Israel’s Qualitative Military Edge